-TABLE GAMES NIGHT

-TABLE GAMES ORIENTATION

-Wednesday, July 19, 2023 6pm-8pm

-Friday, July 21, 2023 • 10:30am-11:30am Required to advance to classes.
+TABLE GAMES NIGHT TABLE GAMES ORIENTATION TABLE GAMES DEALER SCHOOL Wednesday, July 19, 2023 Friday, July 21, 2023 • 10:30am-11:30am Begins Monday, July 24, 2023 Monday - Friday 6pm-8pm Required to advance to classes.

-TABLE GAMES DEALER SCHOOL

-Begins Monday, July 24, 2023 Monday - Friday

 The Casino Arizona and Talking Stick Resort Enrolled Community Member Development Department is pleased to offer Table Game classes to enrolled members of the Salt River Pima-Maricopa Indian Community.
 If you are 18 years of age or older and are interested in joining the team.
 We encourage you to participate!

-All events held at the Casino Arizona Human Resources Office

-8900 E. Chaparral Rd.
-Scottsdale, AZ 85256

-For more information, please contact Lisa Miguel at 480-850-7761 or Rebecca Tenorio at 480-850-5473.
+All events held at the Casino Arizona Human Resources Office 8900 E. Chaparral Rd.
+Scottsdale, AZ 85256 For more information, please contact Lisa Miguel at 480-850-7761 or Rebecca Tenorio at 480-850-5473.